panaverse/panaverse.github.io/README.md

 ### Program Duration and Fee

 The program will consist of four quarters.
 The fee will be Rs.
 3,000 per quarter.
-Every week there a combination of onsite and online Zoom classes.
+Every week there a combination of onsite and online live classes.
 Students will also watch recorded videos and study textbooks.

 ## Onsite Faculty Members